LoopKit/loopdocs/docs/nightscout/azure_migration.md

 <img src="../img/open_app.jpg" width="450">
 </p>

-* Click on the settings (those three horizontal lines in upper right corner).
-Now check that your basal render is selected to either default or icicle (personal preference for how the temp basals show as blue lines in NS site), check the boxes that you’d like display pills in the SHOW PLUGINS (usually all of them), and then press save.
+* Click on the settings (those three horizontal lines in the upper right corner).
+Now check that your basal render is selected to either default or icicle (personal preference for how the temp basals show as blue lines in NS site), check the boxes that you’d like display pills in the SHOW PLUGINS (usually all of them), and then click save.
 Your new Nightscout site is all set-up.
 Congrats!

 <p align="center">
 <img src="../img/settings_ns.jpg" width="450">